Aref-101/overthewire-writeups/OverTheWire_bandit/bandit9-10.md

 </details>

 **What I learned:**
-- usage of string command
+- usage of strings command